xakur/soppusite/_posts/2023-08-02-why-you-shouldnt-discount-your-achievements.md

 ![frustrated man](https://images.pexels.com/photos/52608/pexels-photo-52608.jpeg?auto=compress&cs=tinysrgb&w=1260&h=750&dpr=2)

-I was always like this and I only realized how unreasonable I was after I briefly shared with a few people on what I was dealing with.
+I was always like this and I only realized how unreasonable I was after I briefly shared with a few people what I was dealing with.

 When I was criticizing myself for moving too slowly and for lacking motivation on certain days, they comforted me that it was normal to feel that way.
 Learning takes time, especially in the beginning, and I was still learning.
 There were many areas that I had to work on based on what I was doing, and everything takes time.
-In fact, this is why some people undergo specialized training in a given field in order to be employed specifically for a specific function.
+In fact, this is why some people undergo specialized training in a given field in order to be employed solely for a specific function.

 Moreover, as I was handling everything on my own, it was only logical that I needed extra time to figure things out and get them done.